thahnen/rd-jni-analyzer/src/main/visual_cpp/README.md

 The shared libary for macOS is created using the *Eclipse CDT* and a *C++ Managed Build* project that can be build from the command line via the *org.eclipse.cdt.managedbuilder.core.headlessbuild* Eclipse application or from within the IDE itself.

+## Windows: Visual Studio 2015 Visual C++

+The shared library for Windows is created using *Visual Studio 2015* and a *Visual C++* project that can be build from the *Developer Console for VS2015* using the *msbuild* tool or from within the IDE
+itself:

+> msbuild.exe /p:configuration=Release /p:platform=x64